-Do carefully research both brands before you buy.
-Once you purchase you are then quite committed to buying complimentary lenses and gear linked to that brand – and you can’t use a Nikon lens on a Canon body and vice versa.
+Do carefully research both brands before you buy them.
+Once you purchase you are then quite committed to buying complementary lenses and gear linked to that brand – and you can’t use a Nikon lens on a Canon body and vice versa.

-These are the two best entry level DSLRs from each brand:
+These are the two best entry-level DSLRs from each brand:

 Best Lens Options for DSLR for Safari

-Essentially, there are two options when it comes to a longer lens.
-Spend a bit less and go with one of the lesser known brands – a good option for the amateur.
+Essentially, there are two options when it comes to a zoom lens.
+Spend a bit less and go with one of the lesser-known brands – a good option for the amateur.

 Best Camera Accessories to take on an African Photo Safari

 A tripod will serve you well on safari.
 Its key benefit is giving you a base for your camera that is completely stable – allowing for a much greater chance of getting your shot in a clean crisp focus.

 2. Lens Filter

-Don’t leave home without a Lens Filter!
+Don’t leave home without a Lens Filter.
 Not only are these good for UV rays they also protect the lens of your camera.
 I have dropped my camera or accidentally whacked it against a hard surface many times.

 Using Your Phone to Take Photos on Safari

 So, it used to be that the options above were the only way to take good clear photos on safari.
-However, advances in camera phones plus new accessories are now giving phones a genuine place in the safari vehicle!
+However, advances in camera phones plus new accessories are now giving phones a genuine place in the safari vehicle.